21Vipin/Invoice2textdata/README.md

 # Invoice2textdata
 PDFs are extremely difficult to scrape.
 Converting them to text files can make extracting their data significantly easier.
-I have focused on the widely used pdfmine package from python.
+I have focused on the widely used pdfminer package from python.

-Go from PDF files to this:
+Convert from PDF files to this:

         { File Name:  2112.pdf Invoice Number:  INV002112 Invoice Date:  13-Jun-2016 Due Amount: Rs  1,661.09 }
         { File Name:  2137.pdf Invoice Number:  INV002137 Invoice Date:  22-Jun-2016 Due Amount: Rs  45.76 }
         { File Name:  2138.pdf Invoice Number:  INV002138 Invoice Date:  22-Jun-2016 Due Amount: Rs  45.76 }

-# Steps of execution
+# Execution
-1. The files are extracte from the zip file given
-2. The zip file contains 2 folder one for windows user and othr for Mac users.
-The given code is working for the Windows users.
-3. To extract the data from the set of pdf file the invoive2textdata.py file is executed by the command:
+To extract the data from the set of pdf files, the invoive2textdata.py file is executed with the help of command:

                                 python invoive2textdata.py config.json